oooindefatigable/Battlefield-Portal-MCP/godot-mcp/README.md

 ### Architecture

-The Godot MCP server uses a bundled GDScript approach for complex operations:
+The Battlefield Portal MCP server uses a bundled GDScript approach for complex operations:

 1. **Direct Commands**: Simple operations like launching the editor or getting project info use Godot's built-in CLI commands directly.
 2. **Bundled Operations Script**: Complex operations like creating scenes or adding nodes use a single, comprehensive GDScript file (`godot_operations.gd`) that handles all operations.